krzemienski/awesome-from-stars/README.md

 * [benfry/processing4](https://github.com/benfry/processing4): Processing 4.x releases for Java 17
 * [SpongeBobSun/Prodigal-iOS](https://github.com/SpongeBobSun/Prodigal-iOS): Music Player for iOS which looks & feels like classic player
 * [DivineEngine/Profiles](https://github.com/DivineEngine/Profiles): 🌐Dial-up Internet access
+* [AmrHendy/programming-language-translator](https://github.com/AmrHendy/programming-language-translator): An easy way to use the released TransCoder by Facebook AI Research to convert code from one programming language to another using unsupervised neural machine translation (NMT) systems that use deep-learning to translate text from one natural language to another and is trained only on monolingual source data.
 * [whoisdsmith/project-awesome](https://github.com/whoisdsmith/project-awesome): My collection of Awesome Stars
 * [practical-tutorials/project-based-learning](https://github.com/practical-tutorials/project-based-learning): Curated list of project-based tutorials
 * [IBM/Project_CodeNet](https://github.com/IBM/Project_CodeNet): This repository is to support contributions for tools for the Project CodeNet dataset hosted in DAX